ibm-cloud-docs/vpc/fl-ts-cos-bucket.md

 Follow these steps to resolve this issue:
 {: tsResolve}

-1. Create a Cloud Object Storage bucket with the same `<BucketName>` specified in the error message.
-To create a Cloud Object Storage bucket, see the [Cloud Object Storage](/catalog/services/cloud-object-storage){: external} ordering page.
+1. Create an {{site.data.keyword.cos_full_notm}} bucket with the same `<BucketName>` specified in the error message.
+To create a {{site.data.keyword.cos_full_notm}} bucket, see the [{{site.data.keyword.cos_full_notm}}](/catalog/services/cloud-object-storage){: external} ordering page.

-   The Cloud Object Storage bucket must be a single-region bucket in the same region as the target resource.
+   The {{site.data.keyword.cos_full_notm}} bucket must be a single-region bucket in the same region as the target resource.
 Additionally, it is recommended that you secure the bucket through IAM access groups and audit logging.
    {: note}

-1. Check to make sure that you defined an authorization between the flow log collector and the Cloud Object Storage bucket so that the flow log collector can publish data.
+1. Check to make sure that you defined an authorization between the flow log collector and the {{site.data.keyword.cos_full_notm}} bucket so that the flow log collector can publish data.
 To define an authorization, use the following steps:

    * In the {{site.data.keyword.cloud_notm}} console, click **Manage** &gt; **Access (IAM)**.
    * Select **Authorizations** from the navigation pane.